ControlSystemStudio/phoebus/app/log-configuration/doc/index.rst

 Logging Configuration
 =====================

-Allows for the runtime configuration of loggers.
+Allows for the runtime configurationData of loggers.

 Application developers are encouraged to use ``java.util.logging`` for log messages.

-To debug a problem, the logging configuration allows you to for example change the log level for the ``org.phoebus.pv`` module to use FINE or even ALL to see all received PV value updates.
+To debug a problem, the logging configurationData allows you to for example change the log level for the ``org.phoebus.pv`` module to use FINE or even ALL to see all received PV value updates.